JJDLTorre/MyNotes/sql/README.md

             select REGEXP_REPLACE(column_value, '(.*)-.*', '\1') as emplid, REGEXP_REPLACE(column_value, '.*-(.*)', '\1') as collage_alias
             from
             table(sys.odcivarchar2list
-            -- This is the list of emplids and college_alias given to us by AP team Lindsay or Jen ('000012345-CAED',...')
+            -- This is the list of id and college_alias given to us ('000012345-CAED',...')
             )
         ) emplid_to_alias